VICI Properties (NYSE:VICI) Updates FY 2022 Earnings Guidance

 VICI Properties (NYSE:VICI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $1.800-$1.840 for the period.
 The company issued revenue guidance of -.

-VICI Properties (NYSE:VICI – Get Rating) last released its quarterly earnings data on Wednesday, February 23rd.
-The company reported $0.44 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.45 by ($0.01).
+VICI Properties (NYSE:VICI – Get Rating) last released its earnings results on Wednesday, February 23rd.
+The company reported $0.44 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.45 by ($0.01).
+The firm had revenue of $383.20 million during the quarter, compared to analyst estimates of $379.99 million.
 VICI Properties had a return on equity of 12.71% and a net margin of 67.16%.
-The business had revenue of $383.20 million during the quarter, compared to analysts’ expectations of $379.99 million.
-During the same period last year, the company earned $0.46 earnings per share.
-The firm’s revenue was up 2.7% compared to the same quarter last year.
-As a group, sell-side analysts forecast that VICI Properties will post 1.94 earnings per share for the current year.
+The firm’s revenue was up 2.7% on a year-over-year basis.
+During the same quarter last year, the business posted $0.46 EPS.
+Analysts forecast that VICI Properties will post 1.95 EPS for the current year.

-In related news, Director Michael D. Rumbolz acquired 2,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 8th.
-The stock was purchased at an average cost of $26.88 per share, with a total value of $53,760.00.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Company insiders own 0.22% of the company’s stock.
+In other news, Director Michael D. Rumbolz bought 2,000 shares of the business’s stock in a transaction on Tuesday, March 8th.
+The shares were purchased at an average price of $26.88 per share, for a total transaction of $53,760.00.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through this link.
+Insiders own 0.22% of the company’s stock.

-A number of large investors have recently modified their holdings of VICI.
-Barclays PLC grew its stake in shares of VICI Properties by 25.8% during the 4th quarter.
-Barclays PLC now owns 1,135,314 shares of the company’s stock worth $34,183,000 after purchasing an additional 233,111 shares during the period.
-Parametric Portfolio Associates LLC grew its stake in shares of VICI Properties by 6.0% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 1,063,647 shares of the company’s stock worth $32,026,000 after purchasing an additional 60,276 shares during the period.
-California State Teachers Retirement System grew its stake in shares of VICI Properties by 5.3% during the 4th quarter.
-California State Teachers Retirement System now owns 1,091,481 shares of the company’s stock worth $32,864,000 after purchasing an additional 55,071 shares during the period.
-Stifel Financial Corp grew its stake in shares of VICI Properties by 4.1% during the 4th quarter.
-Stifel Financial Corp now owns 510,888 shares of the company’s stock worth $15,383,000 after purchasing an additional 20,004 shares during the period.
-Finally, Marshall Wace LLP acquired a new stake in shares of VICI Properties during the 4th quarter worth approximately $594,000.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Harbour Investments Inc. increased its holdings in VICI Properties by 41.6% in the 4th quarter.
+Harbour Investments Inc. now owns 1,212 shares of the company’s stock worth $36,000 after purchasing an additional 356 shares in the last quarter.
+Canada Pension Plan Investment Board lifted its holdings in shares of VICI Properties by 58.4% in the fourth quarter.
+Canada Pension Plan Investment Board now owns 5,681 shares of the company’s stock valued at $171,000 after purchasing an additional 2,095 shares in the last quarter.
+NewEdge Advisors LLC bought a new position in shares of VICI Properties in the fourth quarter valued at approximately $263,000.
+Penserra Capital Management LLC lifted its holdings in VICI Properties by 180.3% during the fourth quarter.
+Penserra Capital Management LLC now owns 10,014 shares of the company’s stock worth $301,000 after acquiring an additional 6,442 shares during the period.
+Finally, Walleye Trading LLC lifted its holdings in VICI Properties by 52.7% during the fourth quarter.
+Walleye Trading LLC now owns 12,311 shares of the company’s stock worth $371,000 after acquiring an additional 4,249 shares during the period.

 About VICI Properties (Get Rating)